eeng/shevek/README.md

 2. Make sure you have Druid and MongoDB running on localhost, or point to their respective locations in the previous file.

-3. Execute the following command on the project folder: `lein cooper` This command it's a convenient alias to start both the backend (Clojure) and frontend (ClojureScript with Figwheel and less support) in the same terminal window.
+3. Execute the following command on the project folder: `lein cooper` This command is a convenient alias to start both the backend (Clojure) and frontend (ClojureScript with Figwheel and less support) in the same terminal window.

-4. After a while the UI should be accesible through http://localhost:4000.
+4. After a while, the UI should be accessible through http://localhost:4000.

 ### Connecting to the Clojure REPL (backend)